 If it helps to start 20 minutes earlier every night until you’re at the normal school night bedtime, that’s great, for some families it means setting the time the same as it would be as if you were going to school.
 If you live somewhere where it’s still dark when you need to wake up, consider an alarm clock that stimulates the sun rising for a more natural and gradual morning wake up routine for you and your children.

 Also, I recommend cutting down on screen time a minimum of 30 minutes before bedtime.
-Studies have shown that screen time before bedtime can inhibit your ability to fall asleep in a reasonable time.
+Studies have shown that screen time before bedtime can inhibit your ability to fall asleep at a reasonable time.
 I’ll leave that to your parenting instincts.
 If your kid is suffering from insomnia, pay attention to their bedtime habits; device time may be more of a hindrance than a help.
-But hey, no judgements from this mama.
-This is one of our biggest battles in our home-front.
+But hey, no judgments from this mama.
+This is one of the biggest battles in our home-front.

 Back-to-school shopping means family fun time!

-One of the ways we make going back to school fun for our kids is involving them in the back to school shopping. consider purchasing blackout curtains/panels for your children’s bedroom windows. or price match at your local stores, if shopping with them is generally not a huge chore, take your kids along and let them be part of the selection process when you can.
+One of the ways we make going back to school fun for our kids is involving them in the back to school shopping or price match at your local stores, if shopping with them is generally not a huge chore, take your kids along and let them be part of the selection process when you can.

 Create a homework station:

 Dedicate a space in your home specifically for homework and school projects like the one shown here.
 Have everything your kids will need to finish their tasks such as; pencils, pens, rulers, markers, glue sticks, calculator etc. This will hopefully cut down on the “MOM where’s a pencillllll!
 I can’t do my homework nowwww!”
 Not that I’ve ever had that shouting match before… eh, hem.

 Chill out moms and dads!